Holf/AllForOne/README.md

 Why is this useful?
 -------------------
-Integration Test Fixtures often use browser automation frameworks, such as Selenium or Watin, to start independent browser processes.
-Sometimes an intermediary process, which acts as a shim between the browser and the Browser Automation Framework, also needs to be started.
+Browser automation frameworks, such as Selenium or Watin, need an instance of a browser to work with.
+Sometimes an intermediary process, which acts as a shim between the browser and the browser automation framework, also needs to be started.

-For example, to automate browser testing using Google Chrome and Selenium, your Integration Test Fixture Setup code will need to start an instance of Chrome and also an instance of the Selenium Chrome Driver.
+Your Test Fixture Setup code would usually take care of this.
+For example, to automate browser testing using Google Chrome and Selenium, your Integration Test Fixture Setup code will need to start child processes for both Chrome Browser and Selenium Chrome Driver instances.

-Your Test Fixture Teardown will (hopefully!) contain code which kills any processes which were started in your Test Fixture Setup.
+Additionally, your Test Fixture Teardown will (hopefully!) contain code which kills any processes which were started in your Test Fixture Setup.
 This is important, as otherwise each time you run your tests you'll start another browser instance, and another, and another...

 So, you've got code in your Test Fixture Teardown to sort this out, so there's no problem, right?
 True... *but only if your Test Fixture Teardown gets to run*.